bpbond/luzlogr/cran-comments.md

 ## R CMD check results

-Locally there were no ERRORs or WARNINGs or NOTEs.
+No ERRORs or WARNINGs or NOTEs.

 ## Downstream dependencies